Old Wilmington Road Groundwater Contamination

 On This Page

-- The EPA completed the first round of the Remedial Investigation in 2008, which determined the presence of Volatile Organic Chemicals (VOCs) in the groundwater.
+- The EPA completed an initial round of the Remedial Investigation in 2008, which determined the presence of Volatile Organic Chemicals (VOCs) in the groundwater.

 - For additional information about VOCs and vapor intrusion, see the Contaminants and Risks section.

 - Additional information is still needed to fully characterize the site and EPA is exploring all available options to complete the final RI/FS.

 - The Old Wilmington Road Groundwater Contamination site is an area where groundwater is contaminated with various volatile organic compounds (VOCs) located in the vicinity of Old Wilmington Road in West Caln Township, Pennsylvania.

 - The groundwater contamination was discovered during an EPA Site Inspection (SI) completed for the Perry Phillips Landfill site located along Old Wilmington Road.

 - During the investigation, 11 home wells were sampled.
 Laboratory results indicated that a home well located on the site and other wells in the vicinity were contaminated with VOCs and manganese at significantly high levels.

 - A well that provided water to the 60 residents of a private mobile home park was found to be contaminated with elevated levels of trichloroethane (TCE).